nicktolas/Operating-System/README.md

 # Operating-System
-My custom operating system for implementation of operating systems at calpoly
+My custom operating system for implementation of operating systems at calpoly (CPE 454)

-So far can boot in 64-bit long mode and exists.
+Doors OS is a operating system built for Intel x86 64-bit.

+Doors OS uses GRUB and is Multiboot compliant.
+The operating system currently supports:
+  Keyboard
+  VGA
+  Serial
+  Interrupts